Chrisa142857/brain_network_decoder/README.md

-## Codes for the large connectome model (LCM).
+## Codes for Brain-Environment Cross-Attention (BECA).

-The official implementation of paper "Large Connectome Model: An fMRI Foundation Model of Brain Connectomes Powered by Brain-Environment Interactions".
+The official implementation of paper "Brain-Environment Cross-Attention (BECA) Meta-Matching: A New Perspective of Brain Connectome Zero-shot Learning".

 ### File structure